lucy-allen/Project_5/README.md

 # Metis Project 5
 ### Ski Resort Recommender
-Using Data that I web scraped from [skiresort.info](skiresort.info) I created a Web Application throuhg Streamlit to Recommend New Ski Resorts to users based on the user's previous favorite resort as well as additional optional features.
+Using Data that I web scraped from [www.skiresort.info](skiresort.info) I created a Web Application throuhg Streamlit to Recommend New Ski Resorts to users based on the user's previous favorite resort as well as additional optional features.

 ##### Objective
 Help Skier's Explore new mountains adn terrain while still ensuring that they will enjoy the new mountains recommended to them.